TorstenR/StreamCapture/README.md

 ### Caveats:
 - My plex does not recognize the embedded meta-data.
 Not sure why....
+- The web UI should NOT be accessible from the public as it's not secure

 ### Areas to help:
 - Bugs....  (feel free to file them on github and submit a PR of course...)